MaximilianHanussek/VALET/README.md

 It might happen that the initial cluster resources are not sufficient for the applied workload and more nodes could solve the problem faster.
 Or you need some smaller nodes or larger nodes for different kind of workloads.
 For this case we provide a mechanism that will automatically start a new node (via terraform).
 Add the new node to the already existing BeeOND file system and also make it available as a resource for the batch system (TORQUE). and for UNICORE and also makes Zabbix aware of the new available resources.
 In order to add a new node you only have to go in the root repository directory where you find the script `start_up_new_node`.
 This wrapper script takes care of all the tasks explained shortly above.
 The only thing you need to do is to enter the path to your openstack `rc file` and enter the corresponidng password if you are asked for it.
+Before a new node can be started some changes to `vars.tf` file in the `terraform_add_node` directory might be necessary.
+Depending on what kind of new node you want to add, you might want to change the `flavors` variable.
+If you have changed the `internal_key_name` variable please set the exact same name also in this `vars.tf` file and of course the corresponding `network` entries.
+If everything is configured run the following command:
 <pre>sh start_up_new_node /path/to/rc/file</pre>

 After some minutes you will have a new node added to your existng cluster.